-We are one of the few world-leading companies that have shipped LiDAR products in volume to automotive OEMs in the ADAS market and the first company in the world that delivers over 10,000 LiDAR units per month, according to the Frost & Sullivan Report.
-We expect to ship over 40,000 LiDAR in aggregate units in 2022 to our ADAS customers, evidenced by noncancellable scheduled purchase orders, representing the highest estimated shipment volume LiDAR units for ADAS in 2022, according to the Frost & Sullivan Report.
-Our top ADAS customers, in terms of expected shipment volume as of September 30, 2022, include a leading new energy vehicle manufacturer headquartered in China, a smart electric vehicle venture jointly launched by a tech giant and a leading automaker in China, a British sports car OEM, an electric vehicle manufacturer headquartered in China and a leading consumer electronics and smart manufacturing company in China that has marched into the new energy vehicle industry.
+We are one of the few world-leading companies that have shipped LiDAR products in volume to automotive OEMs in the ADAS market, according to the Frost & Sullivan Report.
+We expect to ship approximately 60,000 LiDAR units in 2022 to our ADAS customers, evidenced by noncancellable scheduled purchase orders.
+Our top ADAS customers, in terms of expected shipment volume as of August 31, 2022, include a leading new energy vehicle manufacturer headquartered in China, a smart electric vehicle venture jointly launched by a tech giant and a leading automaker in China, a British sports car OEM, an electric vehicle manufacturer headquartered in China and a leading consumer electronics and smart manufacturing company in China that has marched into the new energy vehicle industry.
 We believe there are significant near-term opportunities for us in the ADAS markets, and we work closely with our automotive customers to achieve mass adoption of our LiDAR products in the automotive vertical.